Website Design for Praxis Fire Solutions

 Problem Definition

-Key objectives for the session:
+Key objectives of the session included:

-• Understand the company mission and goals
+Clarifying the company mission and strategic goals

 Competitive Analysis